 - While this recipe was written for New York strip steaks, it also works with other thick cuts, including ribeye and filet mignon.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them VERY gently so as not to dry them out, in the microwave, covered, at 50% power.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them gently so as not to dry them out, in the microwave, covered, at 50% power.
 Or slice them and use them cold in a steak salad or lettuce sandwich.
-That's actually my favorite way to use them.
+That's my favorite way to use them.

 Nutrition per Serving